 Devising a medium- and long-term financial plan is also essential.

 A part-time or second job may be the solution to your family members’ problems, yet they may have young children or other circumstances that take up their time.
 If you can, try to free up a few hours for them a week by babysitting, doing a few chores, or even helping them out with transport; anything that can make additional employment a little easier for them will be appreciated.

 Invest in Education or Training

-Consider investment in training or education, which will enable your family member secure well paid employment.
-Courses with a strong financial/business focus will be useful regardless of the road your family member ends up taking, since it will teach them important skills such as financial responsibility, saving, and forward planning.
+Consider the investment in training or education, which will enable your family member to secure well-paid employment.
+Courses with a strong financial/business focus will be useful regardless of the road your family member ends up taking since it will teach them important skills such as financial responsibility, saving, and forward planning.

 Whether or not you decide to give a loved one a helping hand is a personal choice; it is important to remember, however, that money is not a thing you can give.
 Kickstart their financial freedom with a monetary gift if you wish, but more importantly, make sure they understand important concepts such as credit, savings, and personal responsibility.